cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

     assert "Error" in result.output
 ```

-(The first of these test cases is not actually a failing test.
-When the Python
-interpreter is terminated by an unhandled exception, it also exits with a status
-code of 1.)

 Finally, let's get the test suite to pass by handling the exception.

-Exceptions from requests are subclasses of `requests.RequestException`, and you
-can differentiate between them by type to print friendly, informative error
-messages.
-For the purposes of this example, we will only deal with the base
-class, and rely on the exception message to inform the user what happened.

 You can exit a click application from anywhere in your program by raising a
-`click.ClickException` with an error message.
-When click encounters this
+`click.ClickException`.
+When click encounters this exception, it will print the
-exception, it will print the message to the standard error stream and exit the
-program with a status code of 1.
+exception message to standard error and exit the program with a status code
+of 1.
+You can reuse the message of the original exception by converting that
+exception to a string.

+Here is the updated `client` module:

 ```python
 # src/hypermodern-python/client.py